Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 And then that turned into a really fun career for several years actually just being in bars and clubs, and giving seminars in the evenings.
 And now, it’s turned into life coaching and this therapy training that I’m doing and giving out therapy now.
 It’s an amazing thing.
 If I followed what I was forcing myself to be motivated to do, then I would never have pursued any of this.
 I would not be living the way I am now.

 And so, one of the greatest things about gratitude is, when you start to be grateful for the things that you’ve got now, it opens up so many new possibilities that weren’t even on your radar before.
 And now, I’m moving into being grateful for things that fuck you up or that you think are horrible.
-And it’s tricky because it’s – as you go there, even from a therapeutic perspective, you end up trivializing other people’s pain.
+And it’s tricky because it’s – as soon as you go there, even from a therapeutic perspective, you end up trivializing other people’s pain.
 Like, hey, look on the bright side of things.
 You just lost your mother, hey, look on the bright side.
 Your kid was raped and killed, hey, look on the bright side.
 You can’t do that.
 Right?

 So, we’re not you, whoever’s listening, and you might have whatever pain you’re feeling and have your trauma, and all of those are valid.
 All the pain there is valid.
 We’re not saying to be grateful for the evil that was a result of that.
 But what we are saying is almost… I’ll just share from my perspective then it’s easy.
 So from my life, you may not think that there’s much difficulty in my life, but every major turning point of a new perspective, new approach to things, even these career changes I was just mentioning, were the result of great failure.
 Like, failure to the point of – this is my goal that I was working on for years, and I failed at it, or it just blew apart or just fell apart.

 And when that happens, you don’t know where the new paradigm is.
 So, I’m 43 now.
 So, having several of these life-changing turning points where it’s just complete chaos.
 Like, I don’t know where the center is.
 I don’t know where up is and down is, and I don’t know where to move forward.
 But just staying in this holding pattern of waiting.
 And in the meantime, just looking for everything.
-I’m just keeping my eye open and saying yes to all these different things that my friends or mentors are suggesting, and just seeing what happens.
+I’m just keeping my eye open and saying yes to all these other things that my friends or mentors are suggesting, and just seeing what happens.

 And just realizing that these – the thing that’s going to come next is something that I don’t know yet.
 So, knowing that you don’t know it.
 And then being grateful that this is happening because a big transformation is around the corner.
 And it’s what I call the vantage point of trust.
 I’ve done a podcast with Henry Chong on that topic: choosing to trust.

 Choosing to trust in the process that you may not know what good could come out of it, but trusting that there will be good that will come out of it, or that you’ll finally be able to see the good that is coming out of it, taking that trusting vantage point then sets you up to actually see it.
 So, if you understand the science of the reticular activation system, the RAS, you know that there are thousands, if not millions of things, that we in our five senses could attend to right now.
-But in order to survive, we have to hone in and focus in on a very small subset of those.
+But in order to survive, we have to home in and focus in on a very small subset of those.
 And that’s how our brain has been wired.

 So, the thing that you don’t know is the thing that you’re ignoring.
 And if you take that vantage point of trust, then you can stay open to wherever that inspiration will come from.
 And it’s very much connected to the starting point of gratitude.